Understanding Delta Air Lines's Unusual Options Activity | Benzinga

 Understanding Delta Air Lines's Unusual Options Activity

-On Tuesday, shares of Delta Air Lines (NYSE:DAL) saw unusual options activity.
-After the option alert, the stock price moved up to $39.51.
+Delta Air Lines (NYSE:DAL) shares experienced unusual options activity on Monday.
+The stock price moved down to $38.91 following the option alert.

 - Sentiment: BULLISH